MacGyverBass/netcache/README.md

 ## Important Notes If You Run Into Problems

 - Environmental variable names provided MUST be in uppercase.
 To simplify the script and prevent issues reading lower/upper/mixed-case variable names, a decision was made to make provided environmental variable names uppercase-only.
 If you provide lowercase or mixed case variable names, it will not be read.
 For example, `STEAMCACHE_IP` will work, but `SteamCache_IP` will not work.
-- Forwarding ports using `-p 53:53/udp -p 80:80 -p 443:443` will work, but if you have multiple IP addresses or adapters, this format will bind to all of them, which may not be the desired outcome.
+- Forwarding ports using `-p 53:53/udp -p 53:53 -p 80:80 -p 443:443` will work, but if you have multiple IP addresses or adapters, this format will bind to all of them, which may not be the desired outcome.
 If you have other services, like a webserver, running on another IP of the same device, it will conflict and prevent the docker from launching.
 However, if you only have one IP for the device on one adapter, this may work for you.
 Please take this into account when starting docker.
 - The `/data` volume does not require binding to a directory, but doing so will keep your cache persistent.
 If you prefer to keep your cache persistent, but not the logs, you can bind just the cache directory using `-v /netcache:/data/cache` instead.
 Note that the uklans/cache-domains repo is also stored in `/data`, thus to make it persistent separately, you may use `-v /cache-domains:/data/cache-domains` as well.
 The examples in this document focus on binding the `/data` folder for simplicity.
 Note that if you just prefer clean log files on each docker start, you can provide the `CLEAN_LOGS` variable mentioned in this document.
 - While most errors will be caught by the script when it starts up, if they are not a serious error, the script will not exit and thus the docker will be running, but not responding to DNS/HTTP/HTTPS requests.
 Either use `docker run -it` instead of `docker run -d` to view the output when starting the image or `docker logs` to review the on-screen information and logs.
 - If you run into further problems starting the docker image itself, please review the examples above, check your variables you have provided, and review the [Docker Documentation - Run](https://docs.docker.com/engine/reference/run/) for more help.